-And, since that date of course, we have had another MASSIVE rollercoaster ride on the Rand:
+And then, of course, since that date, we have had another MASSIVE rollercoaster ride on the Rand:

-In effect, we are back to where persons are asking the same questions we had back in 2004, with the Rand having strengthened significantly after having risen exponentially in the last half of 2008.
+In effect, we are back to where persons are asking the same questions we had back in 2004, with the Rand having strengthened significantly after having weakened exponentially in the last half of 2008.
 This makes the need to have the information contained in this study as vital as it ever was - understanding both the fundamentals ... and understanding the truth.

 Having discovered the truth, the whole truth and nothing but the truth, we take pleasure in sharing it with you in this completely revised and updated issue - so you can share it with others.
+In order to comply with the Copyright requirements, please request these persons to download their own copy of this Report from our website here.